lalitVerma2003/To-Do-List/README.md

 This will start the development server and open the application in your default web browser.
 If it doesn't open automatically, you can access the application at http://localhost:3000.

 Usage
-Add tasks to your To-Do list by entering them in the input field and clicking the Add button.
+   1.Add tasks to your To-Do list by entering them in the input field and clicking the Add button.
-Mark tasks as completed by clicking on the edit icon.
+   2.Mark tasks as completed by clicking on the edit icon.
-Delete tasks by clicking on the delete icon next to each task.
+   3.Delete tasks by clicking on the delete icon next to each task.
-Technologies Used
+Technologies Used:-
 ReactJS
 Chakra UI